ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 If the event log is partitioned, the delivery annotation MUST be added by the event log node before delivery to consumers.

 A consumer MUST strip the annotation if it forwards the message onwards.

+#### 4.6.4 event-streams-associated-partitions-changed delivery annotation

+The `event-streams-assigned-partitions-changed` delivery annotation is an array of `symbol` values and contains the list of partitions associated with the link that the transfer is being carried over.

+For all partition-agnostic consumer links, the event log node SHOULD add this annotation to the next transfer to the consumer once the association of partitions with the link has changed.

+A consumer MUST strip the annotation if it forwards the message onwards.